happy-codes/happy-getter/README.md

 const c = getter(testData, 'a.b.c');
 ```

-Add getter function to all Object:
+Attach getter function to all Object.
+The function `attachGetter` is a mixin to enable the object itself to have the getter method, so that you could call getter on the object itself:

 ```
-import {attachToObject} from 'happy-getter';
+import {attachGetter} from 'happy-getter';

-attachToObject('hg'); // -> the first param is the getter name, default is 'getter', the second param is extra options
+attachGetter('getter'); // -> the first param is the getter name, default is 'getter', the second param is extra options

 const testData = {
   a: {